 Kakapos were once abundant in New Zealand.
 They lived on both the North and the South Island.
 Predators introduced by humans (including rats, cats, and stoats) had a devastating effect on the kakapo population.
 When only around fifty birds were found, conservationists knew that a drastic plan was necessary to save the parrot.

 In 1995, the DOC Kakapo Recovery Team was created.
 The team began collecting all of the birds that still existed and took them to smaller, predator-free islands located off the coast of mainland New Zealand.
 The population is carefully monitored on these islands today and additional islands have been added to the collection.
-Although the kakapo population is still classified as critically endangered, it has increased to almost 150 birds.
+Although the kakapo population is still classified as critically endangered, it has increased significantly.

 Though predation isn't a problem at the moment, other difficulties threaten kakapos.
 The birds have a low reproductive rate.
 They don't breed every year and have very small clutches.
 Rangers are trying to maximize the number of eggs that survive once laid.
 Unfortunately, some of the eggs that are laid are sterile.